hoangtn/SRBreak/README.md

 If users only have sample from your real data, one possible solution is that users can download some samples from the 1000 Genomes project (known SVs) as reference samples.

+The package needs chromosome, start and end positions to run.
+This information should be in the BAM files of users.

+SRBreak will try to adjust the start position (to remove 'NNN' regions) if the option *adjustStartPosition* is set to TRUE.
+If just analysing for one specific region, this option should be set to FALSE.

 ### SRBreak only analyses one chromosome.
 Therefore, if users have multiple chromosomes then he/she should analyse them separately.